Plagiarism Checker vs AI Detector: What Is the Difference?

 Conclusion

 Plagiarism checkers and AI detectors serve different purposes.
-Plagiarism checkers find duplicate content, and AI detectors predict if text was machine-written.
+Plagiarism checkers find duplicate content, and AI detectors predict if the text was machine-written.

 In today's content landscape, using both gives you the best protection.
 Whether you're a student, editor, or publisher, combining these tools ensures your content is original and authentic.